rhosrc/swiftmemos/README.md

 # SwiftMemOS

-A simple app for creating and accessing organizational memos!
+A simple Django app for creating and accessing organizational memos!
+Through authentication, users can create memos and view a list of one they've made.

 ## Technologies Used

 - Django
 - PostgreSQL
-- Materialize
+- Materialize CSS
 - JavaScript
 - Heroku